How to replace a dryer blower wheel

 Position the rear mounting clamp on the motor and snap it into place on the mounting bracket.

 Push the air duct into place and line up the mounting screw holes.
-Insert the mounting screws and tighten them firmly.Tip: While the cabinet is open, vacuum the dust and lint from inside the dryer cabinet.
+Insert the mounting screws and tighten them firmly.Tip: While the dryer is open, vacuum the dust and lint from inside the dryer.

 Reattach the back panel